rajatraj733/firefox-extension/README.md

 #ERP
-To log into the erp site
+To automatically log into the erp site